thesamuraiwho/100-days-of-code/r1-log.md

 Finished main coursework for fcc js.
 Finished Ceasar cipher challenge too.
 ALgorithms are hard, but I'm getting the hang of js a bit better now.

+### R1D83

+Got through most of the challenges for fcc js.
+Only one left!

 ### R1D101

 ### R1D102